Miracle has been touring original, inventive theatre across the UK since 1979. It is one of the South West’s most distinctive voices.

 It skilfully integrates the very latest technology with traditional storytelling to bring together audiences of all ages across the South West and beyond.

-Miracle’s recent productions include: Waiting for Godot by Samuel Beckett (2013), Frankenstein! by Bill Scott and Tom Adams (2012), The Importance of Being Earnest by Oscar Wilde (2012) and Tin by Bill Scott (2012).
+Miracle’s recent productions include: Waiting for Godot by Samuel Beckett (2013), The Importance of Being Earnest by Oscar Wilde (2012), Tin by Bill Scott (2012), The Tempest by William Shakespeare (2014) and The Third Policeman by Flann O’Brien (2017)

 1979 Miracle’s first production: The Beginning of the World an adaptation of the Cornish Ordinalia.
 Seen by approx. 2,000 people.